vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 #### Setting up the Wyam project

-#### Compiling your Markdown content into a web
+#### Compiling your Markdown content into a HTML

-#### Stroring
+#### Setting up your repository

 advantages
 you can just grab your content and migrate to another platform based on Markdown within hours
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MTU5NzYyMTIsMTk1NTI3MDk0OSwxMT
+eyJoaXN0b3J5IjpbLTUyODc4NzQ3MSwxOTU1MjcwOTQ5LDExMz
-M4MjA4MzAzLC0xMzM3ODg2NTAyLDEzMDE5MzI0MDIsMTc2NjIz
+gyMDgzMDMsLTEzMzc4ODY1MDIsMTMwMTkzMjQwMiwxNzY2MjM4
-ODU4MSwxMDg4NTkwNjg0LDEyOTA5OTkxNjVdfQ==
+NTgxLDEwODg1OTA2ODQsMTI5MDk5OTE2NV19
 -->